Magic Mouse: 1st generation

+2nd generation

-The Lightning charging port is located on the bottom of the mouse, rendering it unusable while charging, a design choice that was widely criticized by critics.
-Critics have also noted the omission of Force Touch technology, compared to the second-generation Magic Trackpad.
+When the second-generation Magic Mouse was released in 2015, Apple’s design choice to put the Lightning charging port on the bottom of the mouse, rendering it unusable while charging, was widely criticized by reviewers.
+Critics also noted the omission of Force Touch technology, which was included in the second-generation Magic Trackpad.

+When the Magic Mouse was refreshed in 2024, charged using USB-C rather than Lightning, the ports remained on the bottom, renewing criticism which noted that the switch to USB-C was the only change to the mouse in 9 years.